 Income (loss) from equity method investee.
 We have invested in a company where we own 49% of the ownership units.
-As such, we account for this investment under the equity method of accounting with our proportionate share of net income (loss) reflected in the consolidated statements of operations as "Loss from equity method investee" and the carrying amount reflected in the consolidated balance sheet as "Investment in equity method investee."
-See Note 15 to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding this investment.
+As such, we account for this investment under the equity method of accounting with our proportionate share of net income (loss) reflected in the consolidated statements of operations as "Income (loss) from equity method investee" and the carrying amount reflected in the consolidated balance sheets as "Investment in equity method investee."
+See Note 14 to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding this investment.

 Interest expense.
 We finance a portion of our working capital requirements, capital expenditures and acquisitions with borrowings under our Senior Secured Credit Facility and our Senior Unsecured Notes.
 As a result, we incur interest expense that is affected by both fluctuations in interest rates and our financing decisions.
-In prior periods, we entered into various interest rate derivatives to mitigate the effects of interest rate changes.
-We do not designate these derivatives as hedges and therefore hedge accounting treatment is not applicable.
-Gains or losses on these interest rate contracts are included in non-operating income (expense) as discussed above.
-We reflect interest paid to the lenders and bondholders in interest expense.
-In addition, we include the amortization of debt issuance costs (including origination and amendment fees), commitment fees and annual agency fees in interest expense.
+We reflect interest paid to the lenders and bondholders in interest expense, net of amounts capitalized.
+In addition, we include the amortization of: (i) debt issuance costs (including origination, amendment and professional fees), (ii) deferred premiums associated with our derivative contracts, (iii) commitment fees and (iv) annual agency fees in interest expense.